PrabodhBadwaik27/DSA-Problem-Solving-Cheatsheet/README.md

-# dsa-problem-solving-cheatsheet
+# DSA Problem Solving Cheatsheet
+[Currently in Making]
-This repository is for the quick overview of important Data Structures and Algorithms concepts
+This repository is for the quick overview of important Data Structures and Algorithms concepts.
+**Pre-requisite:** Ability to run basic programs like patterns.
+**Expertise:** BEGINNER, INTERMEDIATE

-This is not a complete programming guide but more specifically designed for BEGINNER/INTERMEDIATE level programmers only to help them overlook very important concepts related to Data Structures and Algorithms before interviews or for periodic reviews.
+*NOTE: This is not a complete programming guide but more specifically designed for BEGINNER/INTERMEDIATE level programmers only to help them overlook very important concepts related to Data Structures and Algorithms before interviews or for periodic reviews.*

 Concepts Included:
 ## 1. Data Structures